dwlazlo/local-kubernetes/README.md

 ```

-Note: change the `name` of the VM to something appropriate when creating the `worker` nodes.

-At the moment these VMs will be installed manually via VNC over the network bridge.
+Note: change the `name` of the VM to something appropriate when creating the `worker` nodes.At the moment these VMs will be installed manually via VNC over the network bridge.

 In future a `cloud-image` could be used, or another automation solution like Terraform and Ansible together.